Han Chinese Eight Banners

-Sometimes translated as Han-martial Eight Banners, they were hereditary military units, and later honorary posts of the Qing dynasty, similar to the Manchu Eight Banners, but occupied by the "military Han" (漢軍 (hànjūn)).
+Han Chinese Eight Banners, alternatively Han Eight Banners or Chinese Eight Banners (汉军八旗 / 漢軍八旗), transliterated as Ujen Cooha (ᡠᠵᡝᠨ ᠴᠣᠣᡥᠠ / ᡠᠵᡝᠨ ᠴᠣᠣᡥᠠᡳ ᡤᡡᠰᠠ) from Manchu language, originally called Eight Banners Han Army, and commonly referred to as the Han Army, Han Army Banner Division or the Han-martial Eight Banners, were hereditary military units, and later honorary posts of Han Chinese ethnicity within the Eight Banners of the Qing dynasty.
+The Han Chinese Eight Banners formed a key component of the dynasty's Eight Banner system, and its members were known as Hanjun (漢軍 (hànjūn)), or Han Army bannermen.
+Most descendants of Han Chinese Bannermen, alongside other members of the Eight Banners but with Han Chinese ethnicity such as Cigu Niru and Banner slaves, were redefined as part of "Manchu ethnicity" by the People's Republic of China during the period of redefination of ethnic identification policy.

 Description

-Members were originally inhabitants of Liaodong (modern Liaoning) in the Ming dynasty, conquered during the transition from Ming to Qing by Nurhaci, who formed separate units for Chinese speakers called Nikan, who fought under black banners.
-Over time, membership expanded to also include inhabitants from the newly-conquered regions of China.
+Members were originally inhabitants of Liaodong (modern Liaoning) in the Ming dynasty, conquered during the transition from Ming to Qing by Nurhaci, who formed separate units for Chinese speakers called Nikan (ᠨᡳᡴᠠ), who fought under black banners.
+Over time, membership expanded to also include inhabitants from the newly conquered regions of China.

 The Han Chinese Eight Banners originated primarily from Han Chinese populations within the early Manchu Eight Banners, initially holding a lower status.
 During the Chongde era, their expertise in casting and operating artillery led Emperor Hong Taiji to organize them into separate banners, establishing their role as the "artillery corps" within the Eight Banners.
 Beyond artillery skills, the Han Chinese Eight Banners had inherent advantages in terrain familiarity, intelligence gathering, and persuading defections, making them the vanguard in the Qing conquest of China.
 By the mid-Qing, as the Eight Banners population grew, livelihood issues emerged, prompting the Qing court to mandate that the most recently integrated Han Chinese bannermen—those who joined after the conquest— exit the Eight Banners to alleviate resource pressures.
 Only the pre-conquest Liaodong "Old Han Army" remained.
 By the late Qing, ethnic distinctions within the banners blurred, and Han Chinese bannermen were increasingly assimilated into Manchu culture.